mrwd2009/react-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to test react source code.

+**react-initializing-workflow.png** shows function stacks at react initial stage for react version less then 17.

+**new_reconciler.drawio** shows function stacks at react initial stage for react version larger than 17.

 ## Available Scripts

 In the project directory, you can run: